shravan-padakanti/scala-1/Polymorphism.md

 * A type can have instances of many types

 There are 2 typical forms:

-**1. Subtyping:** Instances of subclass can be passed to a base class.
+1. **Subtyping:** Instances of subclass can be passed to a base class.
 Eg. List has 2 subtypes Nil, Cons.
 Here Cons and Nil can be both used as a List.
-**1. Generics:** Instances of a function or a class are created by Type Parameterization.
+2. **Generics:** Instances of a function or a class are created by Type Parameterization.
 Eg. We can create a list of Ints, Doubles, Booleans using type-parameters as above.